EasyIce667/AI-Powered-Mental-Health-Support-Chatbot-for-Crisis-Intervention/README.markdown

 ### Option 1: Google Colab
 1. Open [Google Colab](https://colab.research.google.com/).
-2. Create a new notebook and copy the contents of `chatbot.py` into a cell.
+2. Create a new notebook and copy the contents of the file given into a cell.
 3. Install dependencies:
    ```bash
    !pip install torch==2.6.0+cu124 transformers==4.53.1 pandas==2.2.2 spacy==3.8.7